11 of the Fastest Growing Vegetables For Your Homestead

 Onions

-Despite the nutritional benefits of green onions their main use is to add flavor to your meals.
-Some green onion stalks mixed in with a soup can really make it sing, and they’re excellent to accompany a meat dish.
+Despite the nutritional benefits of green onions, their primary use is to add flavor to your meals.
+Some green onion stalks mixed in with a soup can make it sing and are excellent to accompany a meat dish.
 Their only limitation in cooking is your imagination.

 When to Plant: Onions prefer warmer soil to get started, so wait until after your last freeze date to plant.